For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott, still in his clothes and obviously hung over, was unwilling to move his body to he had to reach way over to the phone to see who it was.
 He picked it up and noticed a text message he received while he was asleep.
 He brought the phone to his face and it opened to the text.

-It read: CHARLES: “Awesome night!
+It read: BRENT: “Awesome night!
 U shoulda been there.
 Oh yeah, u were!
 Do u even remember?
 Okay, Bro, looking forward to Christmas Break on the Strand, hey?”

 In the middle of reading the message, the screen changed and the phone started to ring again.
 Scott’s brow furrowed.
 It was an unfamiliar number.